zhangzibin/cu-nmf/README.md

 # cu-nmf
 NMF(Non-negative Matrix Factorization) based on cuda, with sparse matrix as input.

 Only SGD with fixed learning rate has supported by now for its simplicity.
 The main algorithm is alternating non-negative least square.
-You should notice it's hard for SGD to turn parameters. -lrate and -iterMain -iterSub should be turned according your data.

 # Future Work
-Only SGD with fixed learning rate has supported by now for its simplicity.
-The main algorithm is alternating non-negative least square.

 If time permits, I will implement other algorithms(projected gradient methods, multiplicative update rules, and multi-GPU support) in the future(not soon, however).

 # Requirements